ParadropLabs/Paradrop/docs/architecture/index.rst

 The ParaDrop cloud controller is hosted at `paradrop.org
 <https://paradrop.org>`_ and provides a central location for tracking and
 managing ParaDrop routers as well as a Chute Store for software distribution.
-Users can sign up for a free account.
+Users and developers can sign up for a free account.
 For end users and administrators, it provides a dashboard to configure and monitor the ParaDrop routers under their control.
 The dashboard enables users to manage the services (called *chutes*) running on their routers.
 For developers, it provides the interface through which applications can be registered as ParaDrop chutes available for installation on routers.

+Due to the highly distributed nature of edge computing, the central cloud controller is not strictly required for edge applications to work.
+Each ParaDrop edge node has a publicly-documented local API and can be directly managed using the `pdtools <https://pypi.org/project/pdtools/>`_ command line utility.
+Considering this, we have elected not to release the source code for the cloud controller at this time.
+If this would have an impact on your decision to use ParaDrop, please contact us.

 ParaDrop API
 ----------------